Where to Dive in Belize

 Belize Dive Sites – Glover’s Reef

-If you are serious about scuba diving, you must dive Glover’s Reef.
+If you are serious about Belize scuba diving, you must dive Glovers Reef.
 There are 56 linear miles of wall diving at this remote atoll.
 The wall drops from 35 feet to 3000 feet in less than a mile, and visibility is regularly 100 feet or more.
 Long Caye Dive Center offers a variety of Belize dive packages.
 Many of our guests, who dive world-wide, have commented that this is some of the best diving they have experienced.
 Want to do more than just dive on your vacation?
-Windsurfing, kayaking, and snorkeling are also available on our private island.
+Windsurfing, snorkeling vacations, and kayak travel packages are also available on our private island.
+We also have a scuba school in Belize, right down the beach from our facility.

 Belize Dive Trip